 In all cases, it depends upon use.
 For example, if you rarely use the UV-C germ killing feature you’re not likely to need to replace it for years.
 The pre-filter can be replaced separately from the HEPA filter or in a complete set.

 Although it can’t be washed, you can vacuum the pre-filter and replace it after about 6 months or so (less with heavier use).
 That will allow you to prolong the life of the HEPA filter, as there’s no real need to waste money on a new one when the current one still isn’t completely full yet.

-That’s especially helpful if you have pets which shed a lot or have a bad dust problem like I do.
+That’s especially helpful if you have pets that shed a lot or have a bad dust problem like I do.